Display Modes

 Force Graph Display Mode

-When you run a query in Force Graph mode, Synapse displays:
+When you run a query in Force Graph mode, Synapse displays the results according to a defined set of graph projection rules.
+The built-in default rules will display:

 • a subset of nodes “one degree out” from your results (to help identify additional connections).